Local Development

 cargo build --release

-This builds the service, web, and node components.
-The frontend is built automatically during cargo build.
+This builds the service, node, and CLI components.
+The web component is

 Running Locally